 The opening screen is depicted above.
 Marked in red are some key features.
 The tabular interface at the top indicates this is the Registration screen.
 Other screens are documented elsewhere.

-Below the country indication is the search option to add new fencers to the registration, as well as an ‘Add New Fencer’ option to add fencers that were not previously registered.
+Below the country indication is the search option to add new fencers to the registration, as well as an ‘Add New Fencer’ option to add fencers that are not in the database yet..

 Then follows a ‘harmonica’ of participant lists for each of the events.
 At the top, a list of all participants for this country is displayed.
 If there are any special events for which people can sign up (like a Gala Diner), it is displayed below all regular competitions.
 Each competition list displays the number of entries and the number of actual competing athletes.
 Non-competition events only display the number of participants.